 In terms of supported payment methods, many brokers accept the following options:

 - UK Bank Transfer

 Now that you have funded your brokerage account, you are ready to buy Amazon shares.
-If opting for eToro, all you need to is enter ‘Amazon‘ into the search box at the top of the page, and then click on the result that pops up (like below).
+Enter ‘Amazon‘ into the search box on your broker’s dashboard and then click on the result that pops up .

-To complete the investment process, you will be asked to enter your total stake in USD.
-As long as the amount is above $50, you can invest as much or as little as you please.
-Finally, click on ‘Open Trade’ to buy Amazon shares!
+To complete the investment process, you will be asked to enter your total stake.
+As long as the amount is above the broker’s minimum investment threshold, you will be able to place a trade.
+Finally, click on ‘Open Trade’ to buy Amazon shares.